DavidSili/matematika/README.md

 - Improve handheld experience (regarding the use of side menu)
 - Write tests for the app
 - Write prop-types for the components

-## How to install
-Installation instructions in React.js pending.

 ## How to use
 1. After landing on the starting page (url should point to the folder where it is deployed) chose which operation you would like to be tested on.